Horizon causality from holographic scattering in asymptotically dS$_3$: Main results and notations

 We propose that the relevant causality is different from the one based on the induced metric and/or on a local theory.
 There are several reasons to think holographic theory on the stretched horizon is nonlocal.
 These arguments include the fact that this theory displays hyperfast scrambling~\cite{Susskind:2021esx}, and the volume-law of entanglement entropy on the horizon~\cite{Shaghoulian:2022fop}.
 As nonlocality often allows superluminal signaling, it seems sufficient for the resolution of the puzzle.
 However, we seek a finer resolution; what kind of (apparent) nonlocality or superluminality is needed for the connected wedge theorem, and what is its origin?

 Inspired by a recent work by one of the authors~\cite{Mori:2023swn}, we propose the consistent resolution of the puzzle is given by the causality induced by a local operator from the null infinities.
 We then show the induced causality as defined in Section~\ref{sec:causality} resolves the apparent violation of the connected wedge theorem as the induced lightcone (which should not be confused with a lightcone constructed from the induced metric) extends farther than the local lightcones, leading to larger causal regions associated with the scattering.
-This leads us to state a general version of the connected wedge theorem in the static patch of three-dimensional asymptotically de Sitter spacetime.
-Before stating the theorem, let us first define the induced causality:
+This leads us to state a general version of the connected wedge theorem in the static patch of three-dimensional asymptotically de Sitter spacetime.\footnote{In this paper, we often use the term static patch to describe the causal region of an observer, by analogy with the case of the pure de Sitter spacetime.
+Thus, the geometry of this bulk region is not necessarily described by a static metric.} Before stating the theorem, let us first define the induced causality:

 \begin{definition}[Induced causality] Let $\mathcal{S}$ be the holographic screen and $J^+(\tilde{c})$ be the future bulk lightcone from a point $\tilde{c}$ on $\mathcal{I}^-$.
 Given an input point $c$ on $\mathcal{S}$, pick an input point $\tilde{c}$ on $\mathcal{I}^-$ such that $c \in J^+(\tilde{c})$.
 Then, the future induced lightcone of $c$ on $\mathcal{S}$ is defined as